biosustain/git-tutorial/instructions_241113.md

 The first pull request will work fine.
 Everyone else has to deal with merge conflicts, as the same named file will be overwritten - and there is no clear way to say which version is the correct one or how to combine you changes.

+- Hint: In your CodeSpace make sure to checkout the latest changes from the main branch before creating a new branch (pull on main).

 ### 7. step - merge conflicts